 3. Student members appointed by USAC or GSA can elect to serve for a one or two-year terms from the date of appointment.
 The length of term that the student can serve should not be a consideration in their selection.

 4. In the event of any vacancy on the Board, the Vice Chairperson shall include, with a request for new members, a job description in order to inform both potential candidates and those who will appoint them what is ordinarily demanded by the position.
 The contents of this letter are to be reviewed biannually by the Board.

 5. Appointment or approval of a member of the Board constitutes acceptance of this Constitution and By-Laws of the Board.
 A person who accepts an appointment as a member of the Board also agrees to abide by the Constitution and By-Laws of the Board.

-7. The Administration member shall be chosen by the Chancellor for one year, and may be re-appointed.
+7. The Administration member shall be appointed by the Chancellor, for one year, and may be re-appointed.